UnrulyNatives/helpers-for-laravel-projects/README.md

 A set of code snippets and functions to use across all projects.

 This package contains some modifications made over a fresh installation of Laravel 5.3.

-With time, the starter kit would only need to be extended by this package.
+With time, this package would contain all modifications of the bare Laravel app.
+In other words, as soon as you include this package in your composer.json, you will get fully working starter kit.